Ariestootl/machine_learning/Agriclimatology/Cavite/ReadMe.md

 *   **Elle Rheign Maxeen P. Padilla**
 *   **Judiel Kyle I. Ladero**

 ``The team operates under my technical guidance``.
-To ensure the students build a robust foundational skillset in computational science, **I, Jose Aries E. De Los Santos, M.Sc., provide hands-on mentorship in programming and applied machine learning**.
-This includes teaching the students how to code in Python, utilize industry-standard libraries like Scikit-learn, and implement advanced Explainable AI (XAI) tools.
+To ensure the students build a robust foundational skillset in computational science, **I, Jose Aries E. De Los Santos, M.Sc., provide hands-on mentorship in Python programming and applied machine learning**.
+This includes teaching the students how to code in Python, utilize standard libraries like Scikit-learn, and implement Explainable AI (XAI) tools.

 Through live coding demonstrations, step-by-step guidance on running predictive models, and rigorous validation of their output code, I am equipping these students to address real-world agricultural problems through advanced computational methods—bridging the gap between data science and actionable local governance.